Skip to main content | Skip to section menu | Access keys.

 If I apply for my child to enter school early, how will Education staff decide on my application?

-Education staff will consider whether
+Education staff will consider whether:

-• the particular primary school class to which the child would be admitted would be able to provide education suited to the abilities and aptitudes of your child.
+• The particular primary school class to which the child would be admitted would be able to provide education suited to the abilities and aptitudes of your child.

 Key aspects of learning for consideration will include your child’s

-• approach and attitude to learning,
+• approach and attitude to learning

-• ability to communicate own feelings and express ideas confidently,
+• ability to communicate own feelings and express ideas confidently

-• levels of independence and self-help,
+• levels of independence and self-help

-• emotional and personal development including self-confidence and esteem,
+• emotional and personal development including self-confidence and esteem

-• preferred learning style and stage of development,
+• preferred learning style and stage of development

-• ability to take part in conversations and discussions within a range of groupings and situations,
+• ability to take part in conversations and discussions within a range of groupings and situations

-• progress within the early years curriculum.
+• progress within the early years curriculum

-Decisions will also be made within the context that
+Decisions will also be made within the context that:

 • ELC settings and partnership settings provide the challenge, enjoyment, depth and relevance, personalisation and choice important to young children’s development.

-• activities and experiences within ELC settings are carefully differentiated to meet the needs of all learners.
+• Activities and experiences within ELC settings are carefully differentiated to meet the needs of all learners.
 The skill of the team in ELC settings ensures that relevant learning opportunities exist for all children, regardless of age or stage of development.

-What issues should I consider before deciding to apply for Early Entry?
+What issues should I consider before deciding to apply for early entry?

-• Research shows that Early Entry to school may put undue pressure on a child and suggests that early introduction to schooling could increase anxiety and have a negative impact on children's self-esteem and motivation to learn.
-On the other hand, effective early years education can enhance school readiness.
+A child’s maturity and ability to cope with change should be given careful consideration at any point of transition.
+Research shows that early entry to school may put undue pressure on a child and suggests that early introduction to schooling could “increase anxiety and have a negative impact on children’s self-esteem and motivation to learn”.
+On the other hand, effective ELC education can enhance school readiness.

-• Transition to school is a major event in the lives of young children which needs to be carefully planned for and supported.
-Early Entry to primary school can be counter-productive to this.
+Transition to school is a major event in the lives of young children which needs to be carefully planned for and supported.
+Early entry to primary school can be counter-productive to this.

-• Parents are asked to consider the possible long-term implications, when at the end of secondary school their child may still be too young to leave school along with their peers, and when potential difficulties exist around entrance to their preferred form of higher education.
+Parents are asked to consider the possible long-term implications, when at the end of secondary school their child may still be too young to leave school along with their peers, and when potential difficulties exist around entrance to their preferred form of higher education.

 If I decide to apply, what should I do?